 Cons: It’s not very professional.
 The nature of Tumblr is more fun and artistic.

 Cost: Pay to get your own domain name without the “.tumblr” extension.
 Otherwise, free.

 Big Takeaway: Medium was developed by Twitter co-founders Evan Williams and Biz Stone, so there is definitely opportunity for growth.

 Recommended For: Storytellers

 Pros: Sleek and polished, built-in social distribution, passionate and engaged readers, home to leading writers and thinkers on the Internet.

 Cons: You can’t customize your template (but there’s beauty in simplicity).

 Which platform will you choose?
-Tell the Likeable Media team in the comments, then share this post on social media using the icons below!
+Share this post on social media using the icons below!